jaimehrubiks/Colored-Nested-Comments/README.md

 CNC is a browser extension which aims to help users quickly identify the level of a nested comments' hierarchy.
 Color and bars are used to highlight the firt four levels of nesting in comments for some popular websites.

 # Download and Install
-+ You can download from chrome store: https://chrome.google.com/webstore/detail/hnaejhopebcgfgocefdcjejnfoedffgh/publish-accepted
++ You can download from chrome store: https://chrome.google.com/webstore/detail/hnaejhopebcgfgocefdcjejnfoedffgh
++ You can download from firefox addons: https://addons.mozilla.org/es/firefox/addon/colored-nested-comments
 + You can also download zip from github and install as a developer extension

 # Supported Sites